This post may contain affiliate links. Read the full disclosure

 Medication is one of those items you don’t want to risk using past the recommended use dates.
 While the best before is typically very conservative, your health is more important than saving a few dollars to avoid replacing your medication.

-Regularly declutter your medicine cabinet so you can ensure there are no out of date medications or anything that looks questionable, with broken seals or leaking bottles.
+Regularly declutter your bathroom, including your medicine cabinet, so you can ensure there are no out of date medications or anything that looks questionable, with broken seals or leaking bottles.